SpeedgoatIT/Send-GraphAPIEmail/README.md

 - Create a new Conditional Access Policy with the naming: AutomationAccountProtection-USECASE-Block-FromUnknownNetworks
 - Select "All Users"
 - Target Ressource: Selected Apps -> App Registration we created above
-- Conditions: Location = Any Location, Speedgoat Networks excluded
+- Conditions: Location = Any Location, our known networks excluded
 - Grant: Block access

 This policy makes it so, that every authentication request that goes towards the app registration which is not coming from our networks; Will be blocked.